dentonzhou/dzblog/my_settings/metadata.md

 ---
-title: "dev stuff"
+title: ""
-subtitle: "*"
+subtitle: ""
-subheading: ""
+subheading: "Denton Zhou"
+subsubheading: "A blog about dev stuff and photography"

 indexHeadlineSeparator: ""
 indexSubtitlePrefix: " is "